CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 ### 2) Design Mock-Ups

-Finally, you should work with us to create some simple designs of your product, which will give us a great insight into what exactly you want built.
-These will not be the final designs of what you be building - they're just a tool to help us work out what you want built.
+Finally, you should work with us to create some simple designs of your product.
+This will give us insight into exactly what you want.
+These will not be the final designs of what we will be building; they're just a tool to help us work out what you want built.

 You needn't use any specialised tools to design this.
 Paint or Pen & Paper will do for this step.
 If you want to use a digital tool we recommend [Excalidraw](https://excalidraw.com/).